aws-actions/aws-codebuild-run-build/README.md

 ### Examples

-If your CodeBuild Project has everything already configured how you want it, all you need to do is provide the project name.
+If your CodeBuild project has everything already configured how you want it, all you need to do is provide the project name.

 ```yaml